robdas1/ng-shopping/README.md

 When unit testing standalone components in Angular, especially those that include other standalone components as sub-components, it's important to isolate the component under test.
 This often involves replacing sub-components with mock versions to avoid testing dependencies that are not directly relevant to the unit test.

+#### Unit testing spies

+In Jasmine, a "spy" is a feature that allows you to track and control the behavior of functions or methods in your tests.
+Spies are used to create mock functions that can record how they are called and what arguments they are called with, without executing the actual function logic.
+This is particularly useful for isolating the unit under test from its dependencies.
+For example, in the start page unit testing file, jasmine.createSpy('navigate') creates a spy named 'navigate'.
+Here's what it does:

+1. *Creates a mock function* that can be used instead of the real navigate method.
+This mock function does not execute any real logic but can be used to simulate the behavior of the actual method.

+1. *Tracks calls an arguments* The spy records all calls made to it, including the arguments passed in each call.
+This allows you to make assertions about how the function was used during the test.

+1. *Provides control* You can control the behavior of the spy, such as specifying return values or throwing errors, to test different scenarios.

+### Example

 This guide provides a step-by-step approach using the `HeaderComponent` and `CartSummaryComponent` as examples.

 #### Challenges and Solutions